SystemsApproach/private5g/cloud.rst

 6.3 Cloud Management Platform
 ------------------------------

-Once deployed, 5G-as-a-Service has to be operationalized; this is the essence of offering 5G as a *managed service*.
-In general this responsibility falls to the Cloud Management Platform, which in Aether corresponds to the centralized AMP component shown in :numref:`Figure
+Operationalizing the hardware and software components described in the previous two sections is the essence of what it means to offer 5G as a *managed service*.
+This responsibility falls to the Cloud Management Platform, which in Aether, corresponds to the centralized AMP component shown in :numref:`Figure %s <fig-amp>`.
+AMP manages both the distributed set of ACE clusters and the Core CP clusters running in the central cloud.
-%s <fig-amp>`.
-AMP manages both the distributed set of ACE clusters and the other control clusters running in the central cloud.

 The following uses AMP to illustrate how to deliver 5G-as-a-Service, but the approach generalizes because AMP is based on widely used open source tools.
 For more details about all the subsystems involved in operationalizing an edge cloud, we refer you to the companion book mentioned in the introduction to this chapter.